Erfurt school massacre

-The Erfurt massacre was a school shooting that occurred on 26 April 2002 at the Gutenberg-Gymnasium, a secondary school in Erfurt, Germany.
-19-year-old expelled student Robert Steinhäuser shot and killed 16 people, including 13 staff members, 2 students, and 1 police officer before committing suicide.
+The Erfurt school massacre was a mass shooting that occurred on 26 April 2002 at the Gutenberg-Gymnasium, a secondary school in Erfurt, Thuringia, Germany.
+19-year-old expelled student Robert Steinhäuser shot and killed 16 people, including a police officer before killing himself.
 One person was also wounded by a bullet fragment.
-According to students, he ignored them and aimed only for the teachers and administrators, although 2 students were unintentionally killed by shots fired through a locked door.
+According to students, he ignored them and aimed only for the teachers and administrators, although two students were unintentionally killed by shots fired through a locked door.

 Background

-Robert Steinhäuser (22 January 1983 – 26 April 2002) was a student of the Gutenberg Gymnasium until early October 2001.
+Robert Steinhäuser, a 19-year-old man born on 22 January 1983, was the perpetrator of the massacre.
+He was a student of the Gutenberg-Gymnasium until early October 2001 and had previously threatened a teacher.
+His academic performance declined in 1999, leading him to drop out of the year shortly before the final exam.
+He was allowed to repeat the 11th year at the request of his parents, approved by the principal.
+He joined a gun club in October 2000 or 2001 and acquired a gun license.

 At the end of September 2001, he had spent a few days away from school, for which he presented a mandatory medical certificate which was quickly identified as a forgery.
 Because of this forgery, Steinhäuser was expelled by the principal.

-The investigation revealed that Steinhäuser had been doing research on the Internet into the Columbine High School massacre and had files relating to the crime saved on his computer.

-Due to the regulations used in the State of Thuringia at the time, Steinhäuser, on expulsion, found himself with no qualifications at all and therefore had very limited job opportunities.
+Due to the regulations used in Thuringia at the time, Steinhäuser, on expulsion, was without any qualifications and therefore had very limited job opportunities.

+Steinhäuser did not tell his parents he had been expelled, and pretended he was still attending school.
+The day of the shooting he told his parents he was going to school to take a maths exam.
+The investigation revealed that Steinhäuser had been using the Internet to research the Columbine High School massacre, and had related files saved on his computer.